evenevan/restaurant-ordering-system/README.md

 ## Security

 MQTT is configured for TLS on both connections to the MQTT broker.
 Payloads from the broker are validated on both ends to assure conformance to the schema.
-While the demo uses a widely used MQTT test server, a real production deployment would have a more secure choice particularly with regards to authentication.